sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 ![Figure x: You'll create this simple application.](../../images/first-guestbook-portlet.png)

 By default, it shows guestbook messages that various users have left on your website.
-To add a message, you click the *Add Entry* button to show a form you can use to enter and save a message.
+To add a message, you click the *Add Entry* button to show a form that lets you enter and save a message.

 Ready to write your first Liferay application?

 ## Creating Your First Liferay Application

-Now that everything's configured, let's jump right in and create your first project.
-Applications in Liferay Portal are called *portlets*, so you'll create a portlet project.
-You'll use the
+Let's jump right in and create your first project.
+Applications in Liferay Portal are called *portlets* so you'll create a portlet project.
+You'll use the [Blade Tools](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/introduction-to-blade-tools) command line tool to create your application.
-[Blade Tools](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/introduction-to-blade-tools)
-command line tool to create your application.
 The new Liferay application wizards available in Liferay IDE and Liferay Developer Studio use Blade Tools